 Many people are turning to cannabidiol (CBD) oil as a natural alternative to traditional medications.
-Still, with so many different products available, it can be overwhelming to know the ways to use CBD oil.
+Still, with so many different products available, it can be overwhelming to know the best ways to use CBD.

 From CBD oil drops to CBD gummies and topicals, there are many options, and each method has its unique set of advantages and disadvantages.